 Spelling variations of this family name include: Boswell, Boswall, Boseville, Boswald, Bosswald, Bosville, Boeseille, Bosvile, Bovill, Bowelle and many more.

 Some of the Buswell family moved to Ireland, but this topic is not covered in this excerpt.
-Another 63 words(4 lines of text) about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.
+More information about their life in Ireland is included in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name were:

 Buswell Settlers in United States in the 17th Century

 - Isaac Buswell, who landed in Salisbury Massachusetts in 1640

 Buswell Settlers in United States in the 19th Century